About Us

 Alexandra Wykowski, LCPC

-Alexandra has more than 15 years of experience working in the mental health field.
-She received her Bachelor’s degree from Western Connecticut State University in Psychology, her Master’s degree from Johns Hopkins University in Clinical Community Counseling.
-She is certified in perinatal mental health from Postpartum Support International.
+She received her Bachelor of Science degree from Western Connecticut State University in Psychology and her Master’s degree from Johns Hopkins University in Clinical Community Counseling.
+She has specialized training in and is certified in perinatal mental health from Postpartum Support International.

 Her approach to therapy includes that of a partnership between therapist and client.
-She uses a client’s own personal expertise, knowledge about their history, and established goals as a guide to creating mental wellness.
-“I no longer feared the darkness once I knew the phoenix inside me would rise from the ashes” – William C. Hannan
+She uses a client’s own personal expertise, knowledge about their history, and personalized goals as a guide to helping clients achieve a level of mental wellness that they have been looking for.
+Alex’s approach is to treat the whole person, not just focus on symptom reduction.

 Download CV